 In Georgia, as in all the other landlord-friendly states, landlords enjoy the freedom to set their rental prices, as the state hasn’t imposed any rent control laws.

 Evicting a tenant in Georgia is usually fast.
-Just a day after a missed rent payment, landlords can issue an eviction notice, either verbally or in writing.
-If the rent remains unpaid, they can file an eviction lawsuit within just three days of sending the notice, and the entire eviction process might wrap up in as little as two weeks to about two and a half months.
+A day after a missed rent payment, landlords can issue an eviction notice, either verbally or in writing.
+If the rent remains unpaid, they can file an eviction lawsuit within three days of sending the notice, and the entire eviction process might wrap up in as little as two weeks to about two and a half months.

 Security deposit regulations in Georgia give landlords significant flexibility, with no caps to hold them back.
 However, once a tenant leaves, the law requires that these deposits be returned within 30 days.
 Moreover, the state has no laws requiring landlords to notify tenants before entering the property, whether for repairs or inspections.